oliviabharvey/hackathon/hardware/readme_hardware.md

 # Hardward Readme
 This readme covers the hardware installation and connections.

+*General warning* Make sure that you're are not using this setup on a metal surface.
+The electronic boards, like the Raspberry Pi, the homemade board, etc. are unshielded and could be shorted if placed on metal surface or if metal tools (like a screwdriver) is touching multiple points on the board.

 ## Overview
 The hardware is composed of the components described below.
 A schematics is available below.
 - **LEDs**: All LEDs are the generic 5mm, ≈15mA LED.
 They are all in serie with a 220Ω[^1] resistance to limit current to 15mA from the Raspberry Pi 3.3V source.
 There are three lights in the system: